neomint-research/to-go-agent-tutorial-recycling/README.md

 **TO-GO = Take it anywhere, use it everywhere**

-Self-contained agent definitions that run wherever Claude runs:
+Self-contained agent definitions that run **anywhere**:
-- **No platform dependencies** - Works in Desktop, API, Projects
+- **Platform agnostic** - Works in web, desktop, API, wherever AI assistants run
-- **No vendor lock-in** - Pure JSON configuration
+- **No specific chatbot required** - Works with Claude, or any MCP-compatible AI assistant
+- **Pure JSON configuration** - No vendor lock-in
 - **Portable workflows** - Copy files, load orchestrator, it works
 - **Resumable execution** - Copy prompt to new chat, continues where it left off

+**The key:** Agent definitions are just JSON files with instructions.
+Any AI assistant that can:
+1. Read JSON files
+2. Follow instructions
+3. Write output files

+...can run this pipeline.

 **[Read more about TO-GO principles →](docs/DEVELOPMENT.md#architecture-overview)**